 Big Mama Stories collects five edgy, satirical tales of wily tricksters for the 21st century.
 In “Big Green Mama Falls in Love,” Big Green Mama duplicates herself and discovers just how life-threatening a Big-Mama-sized case of love can be while the skwork learn that one cannot train a microbe to be patriotic.
 In “Big Red Mama in Time and Morris, Minnesota,” Big Red Mama gets pissed off when she discovers the Cretaceous has been invaded by an obnoxious human who has stolen a time-machine—and decides that some information probably shouldn’t be free, particularly since as a group, humans underestimated the damage they did and rarely took responsibility for anything.
 On the basis of these stories, the one thing you can say for sure is that Big Mamas' lives are never dull.

 by Tanith Lee$18.00 (trade paperback)

 Lee's powerful science fiction collection assembles 12 tales published

 between 1979 and 2011, plus two originals.
 All of them showcase her strong,

-myths, with a far grimmer outcome.
+entertaining, and often gorgeous writing...
 This is a solid grouping of stories that

 deserves a broad audience.